Hyperparticle/hyperparticle.github.io/_posts/2018-09-23-erasmus-mundus-conclusion.md

 1. [Exploring Europe](/erasmus-exploring-europe)
 1. **[Closing Thoughts](/erasmus-mundus-conclusion)**

 Upon discovering my status as a graduate student in Europe, my friends and family were puzzled as to why I chose to study there.
 Given my personality and past choices, I can see why.
 I would think the same thing prior to my final decision to go.
-I'm a shy introvert who is cautious of trying new things.
+I'm a shy introvert who is cautious about trying new things.
 Living in Europe for two years would be little short of launching myself into outer space... or so I thought.

 ## Weighing the Options